 - Support student success

 - Help raise additional money for Columbus Charter School’s Booster Club through fundraising

-- Organize events that help show support and unity for Charter Day School
+- Organize events that help show support and unity for Columbus Charter School

 - Increase volunteerism to enhance student success

 Be generous with praise

 Observe your child carefully and comment on the things that are done well.
 When you see an area that needs improvement, find a positive way to talk about it with your child.

 Help your child by encouraging him or her to do the best in school and at home.
 Remember, “personal best” does not mean “perfect”, and learning is not the same as high grades.
 Children, like adults, need the freedom to make mistakes and to learn from them.

 Make learning a priority

 Your attitude toward school attendance, education and involvement in the school makes a strong and lasting impression on your child.
 Show your child, by example, that learning is a priority.